-If you’re a new mum you are probably overwhelmed with the amount of baby books you can buy – from motherhood to life with a new baby – well we have the answer.
-The New Mum’s Notebook is the only book you need.
-Perfect for new mums or the ideal baby shower gift.
-The New Mum’s Notebook is a beautiful month-by-month book/journal to support new mums in that uncertain first year, no matter what ’round’ she’s on.
+If you’re a new mum you are probably overwhelmed with the amount of baby books you can buy – from motherhood to life with a new baby – well, we have the answer.
+The New Mum’s Notebook – this is the only book you need!
+It’s perfect for new mums or, makes the ideal baby shower gift.
+The New Mum’s Notebook by Amy Ransom is a beautiful month-by-month book/journal to support new mums in that uncertain first year, no matter what ’round’ she’s on.

 Full of love, humour, articles, affirmations and space to write thoughts down, this is the book every new mum deserves to have by her side.
 It will reassure her and help her see what an amazing job she’s doing – however she chooses to raise her baby – and remind her how far she’s come on those days where it might be hard to remember her name, let alone anything else.

 We asked the founder Amy Ransom from Surviving Motherhood blog for her 15 best ‘new mum’ tips straight from its beautiful pages..